influxdata/telegraf/plugins/parsers/json/README.md

 #### json_query

-The `json_query` is a [GJSON][gjson] path that can be used to limit the portion of the overall JSON document that should be parsed.
-The result of the query should contain a JSON object or an array of objects.
+The `json_query` is a [GJSON][gjson] path that can be used to transform the JSON document before being parsed.
+The query is performed before any other options are applied and the new document produced will be parsed instead of the original document, as such, the result of the query should be a JSON object or an array of objects.

-Consult the GJSON [path syntax][gjson syntax] for details and examples.
+Consult the GJSON [path syntax][gjson syntax] for details and examples, and consider using the [GJSON playground][gjson playground] for developing and debugging your query.

 #### json_time_key, json_time_format, json_timezone